DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_common_modifications.md

 ## How to use more CPU cores?

-To run the optimization using 8 cores, first change `numberOfSubdomains 4;` to `numberOfSubdomains 8;` in `system/decomposeParDict`, then run:
+To run the optimization using 8 cores, first delete all the `processor*` folders, then run:

 <pre>
 ./preProcessing.sh && mpirun -np 8 python runScript.py 2>&1 | tee optLog.txt`